HelpMe-Pls/Life-Engineering/Frontend/JavaScript/class.md

 }

 // Make a new rabbit:
-// the `speak` method serves as the prototype (and therfore, SHARED) among all instances created by `makeRabbit` const blackRabbit = makeRabbit('black') blackRabbit.speak('stfu') // "The black rabbit says 'stfu'"
+// the `squeak` method serves as the prototype (and therfore, SHARED) among all instances created by `makeRabbit` const blackRabbit = makeRabbit('black') blackRabbit.squeak('stfu') // "The black rabbit says 'stfu'"

 //---------------------------Class
-// Define a binding called `Rabbit`, which holds a function that runs the code in `constructor` and has a `prototype` property which holds the `speak` method: class Rabbit {
+// Define a class called `Rabbit`, which holds a constructor method that initializes the instance with a `type` property.
+// The class also has a `squeak` method on its prototype, which ALL instances can access: class Rabbit {
-  constructor(type) {  // equivalent to `makeRabbit`
+  constructor(type) {  // equivalent to the `makeRabbit` above
     this.type = type;
   }
-  speak(line) {  // Rabbit.prototype
+  squeak(line) {  // Rabbit.prototype
     console.log(`The ${this.type} rabbit says '${line}'`);
   }
 }

 // Make a new rabbit:
-// Each instance of the `Rabbit` class will have its own COPY of the `speak` method (which could potentially lead to unnecessary memory overhead if many instances) const blackRabbit = new Rabbit('black') blackRabbit.speak('stfu') // "The black rabbit says 'stfu'"
+// Each instance of the `Rabbit` class will inherit the `squeak` method from the `Rabbit.prototype` const blackRabbit = new Rabbit('black') blackRabbit.squeak('stfu') // "The black rabbit says 'stfu'"
-// So in those rare cases where a class's methods might be shared among many instances, consider directly adding them to the `prototype`, as shown below:
+// So in those cases where a class's methods are shared among many instances, consider directly adding them to the `prototype` (i.e. outside the `contructor`, as public methods, to avoid extra memory allocation for the same value over and over again)

 //---------------------------
 // Back in the days when `class` wasn't introduced in JS: function ArchaicRabbit(type) {
   this.type = type;
 }
-ArchaicRabbit.prototype.speak = function(line) {
+// the `squeak` method is now SHARED across new instances of this "class" ArchaicRabbit.prototype.squeak = function(line) {
   console.log(`The ${this.type} rabbit says '${line}'`);
 };

 let oldSchoolRabbit = new ArchaicRabbit("old school");
+oldSchoolRabbit.squeak('stfu') // "The old school rabbit says 'stfu'"
 ```
 ---
 # Properties